discoluc/capstoneprojectdatascientist/README.md

 * [README.md](.\capstoneprojectdatascientist-1\README.md)
 * [results.ipynb](.\capstoneprojectdatascientist-1\results.ipynb)

 All downloaded data is in the Data folder.
 It includes a python file with helper functions to download stock price information of any given ticker using yfinance.
 The stock_prices_10yrs.csv consists of all stock tickers in the ticker_full.csv.
-The apple.csv is the dataset which is used to train the model and to predict prices on.
+The apple.csv is the dataset that is used to train the model and predict prices.
 In the Paper folder are all the tex files needed to compile the paper yourself using latex.

-Running the main.py runs a script which trains a model, tests it und saves graphs for each model.
-In the results.ipynb the results of my model is saved.
+Running the main.py runs a script that trains a model, tests it and saves graphs for each model.
+In the results.ipynb the results of my model are saved.

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>
 This scriptdeveloped during an exercise regarding the [Udacity Data Science Nanodegree](https://www.udacity.com/school-of-data-science), feel free to use the code as you like.